adonini/WeatherStation/README.md

 Scripts to read data from the WS sensor, upload them to a MongoDB and then display the data with a dash application.

 MongoDB is installed with Docker and is used to store the data read from the Weather Station.
-The instance of mongodb is forwarded (ports 27010) to host machine, so that it can be used from outside of Docker environment.
+The instance of mongodb is forwarded (ports 27010) to host machine, so that it can be used from outside of the Docker environment.

 The script `runWS.py` pulls the data from OPCUA server every 5 seconds and fills the MongoDB.